Want to have more fun at work? Try gamification!

 Live feedback

 Live feedback is essential for this to work.
 Video game makers (and players) have known for a long time that you’re not ready for the final Boss Fight right away.
 It’s customary that you’re first introduced to the game world with tutorials.
 Pop-ups then point you to new skills and possibilities.
 You might need to improve your internal communication for gamification to work.
 I know what you’re thinking: Gamification sounds nice and all, but does it actually work?
-The answer is yes, research does show that gamification has positive effects on productivity and engagement levels.
+The answer is yes, research does show that gamification has positive effects on productivity and employee engagement levels.
 As far as we’re concerned, that’s a great reason to experiment with gamification to see what works and what doesn’t for your organization.
 After all, it may seem like gamification works if the employees in your support department start processing more and more tickets to ‘win the game’, but it doesn’t when the quality of their work deteriorates as a result.

 So, don’t think lightly of introducing gamification to your company; getting it right can be difficult.
 But if your productivity and engagement levels need a boost, definitely go for it – give gamification a try, and think of ways to make work a little more fun every day.
 That way, every day becomes Fun at Work Day!